giancosta86/Aurora/README.md

 **generatePom**: creates a Maven POM under **build/mavenTemp**

-**generateJavaVersionCheckScripts**: scripts for ensuring the required Java version (if declared in the project settings) is installed when running the application artifact
+**generateJavaVersionCheckScripts**: creates scripts for ensuring the required Java version (if declared in the project settings) is installed when running the application artifact

-**setupScaladoc**: configures the **build** dir in order to prevent a few warnings issued by Scaladoc
+**setupScaladoc**: provides configuration in order to prevent a few warnings issued by Scaladoc

 ## Task dependencies